apos37/broken-link-notifier/readme.txt

 == Changelog ==
 = 1.0.2 =
-* Tweak: Addded nonce to Page Scan JS
+* Fix: Prepare for submission to plugin repository
 * Update: Added Multi-Scan and Page Scan results to results page
 * Tweak: Changed "Full Scan" references to "Multi-Scan"